Becoming You With Julie

 Strawberries and lemons on a baking sheet.

-Personalizing your refresher is part of the fun.
-Here are a few ideas to make it even more special:
+Personalizing your hibiscus tea lemonade is part of the fun.
+Here are a few ideas to make it even more delicious:

 • Add sparkling water: For a fizzy version, replace half of the water with sparkling water.